An English Language Learner, or ELL, is a student whose home language is not English and needs support learning English.

-The English as a New Language (ELN) program used to be called English as a Second Language or ESL.
+The English as a New Language (ENL) program used to be called English as a Second Language (ESL).
 It provides instruction in English with support in the students’ home language so that they can learn to read, write, and speak English.
 Students from many different language backgrounds are taught together, and English may be the only common language among them.
 The goal of the program is to provide instruction in English with supports in the student's home language until they become English proficient.

 Choosing the Right Program

 As a parent or guardian of an English Language Learner, you have the right to choose which program you want for your child.
 Once you select the right program for your child, your child must be placed in the program of your choice within ten days of enrollment.

 If the program you selected is not available at your child’s current school, you may either:

 - Keep your child enrolled at the current school in a different English Language Learner program.
 If you choose this option, the school will immediately place your child in that program, or

 - Transfer your child to a school that offers the program you’re interested in.
 Your current school will work with the Division of Multilingual Learners on your child's transfer.
 Until the Transfer is complete, your child will temporarily be placed in an English Language Learner program at the current school.

 Your child’s school will hold parent-teacher conferences and annual English Language Learners parent meetings to let you know how your child is doing in school.

 Each spring your child will be given the NY State English as a Second Language Achievement Test.
 This test measures your child’s progress in learning English.
 The results allow you, your child, and their teachers to understand strengths and areas that need improvement, such as speaking, reading, and writing.
 The results of this test are also used to determine if your child will continue to be identified as an English language learner in the next school year.